Characterizing cubic hypersurfaces via projective geometry: Varieties satisfying the relation

 \item As mentioned above, we consider $(m - 2)$-planes that we consider are $(m - 2)$-planes $\Gamma$ such that $A \subset \Gamma \subset B$ for some fixed (projective) $(m - 4)$-plane $A$ and $(m - 1)$-plane $B$ such that $A \subset B$.
 The family considered here is the union of such $(m - 2)$-planes.
 Using an inclusion-exclusion argument, we see that the class of this union of $(m - 2)$-planes in $K_0(\Var_k)$ is a polynomial in $\mathbb{L}$.
 Thus, it suffices to study point counts over $\mathbb{F}_q$.
 Since this is determined by quotients $\Gamma/A \subset B/A$ and $A$, we have that $\# Y (\mathbb{F}_q) = \# A(\mathbb{F}_q) \cdot \# (B/A)(\mathbb{F}_q)$.
 This means that $\# Y(\mathbb{F}_q) = (1 + q + \ldots + q^{m - 4}) (1 + q + q^2) = (1 + 2q + 3q^2 + \ldots)$ and the coefficient of $q^2$ is equal to $3$.
 On the other hand, the fact that $([X_1] + \ldots + [X_\ell])^{(n)} = \sum_{n_1 + \ldots + n_\ell = n} \prod_{i = 1}^\ell [X_i]^{(n_i)}$ (Remark 4.2 on p.
 5 of \cite{G1}) implies that the $\# Y^{(2)}(\mathbb{F}_q) = 1 + 2q + 6q^2 + \ldots$.
 Matching coefficients, this implies that it is impossible for $F(Y)$ to be connected.

 \end{enumerate}

-In general, it is difficult to check whether a particular relation in $K_0(\Var_k)$ since the projections from the incidence correspondences used to define the families of varieties used here (p.
-208 -- 209 of \cite{R}) are not necessarily Zariski locally triival fibrations or piecewise trivial fibrations. \\
+In general, it is difficult to check whether a particular relation in $K_0(\Var_k)$ is satisfied since the projections from the incidence correspondences used to define the families of varieties used here (p.
+208 -- 209 of \cite{R}) are not necessarily Zariski locally trivial fibrations or piecewise trivial fibrations. \\

 \end{proof}